PeterCamilleri/CX16/docs/proc_grammar.md

 Entry        | Description
 -------------|--------------
-a            | An intermediate, non-terminal decomposition.
+a &rarr; x   | Entity a maps onto entity x a            | An intermediate, non-terminal decomposition.
 "text"       | Literal text.
 Note \\" is a " in the text, \\\\ is a \\.
 "a".."z"     | Literal "a" through "z"